Sarcoptic Mange in Cats

 Provide consistent grooming and brushing, which will help redistribute the protective oils on a cat’s skin.

-There is no vaccine to prevent mange in cats.
+No, there is no vaccine to prevent mange in cats.

 Sarcoptic mange in cats is a highly unpleasant skin disease caused by tiny mites.
 It results in extreme itchiness, scratching, rashes, hair loss and sores.
-While it can be challenging to diagnose, thankfully there are a number of treatments that can help, including topical medications to kill the mites and antibiotics to help treat the consequent skin problems.
+While it can be challenging to diagnose, thankfully there are a number of treatments that can help, including topical medications to kill the mites and antibiotics to help treat the subsequent skin problems.